-It might seem odd to raise such a question for an emerging discipline, but we are already seeing success stories, and eventually business architects are going to want to continue their career path.
-There are already multiple examples of how organisations have used business architecture to add value to their organisations, and equally how the business architects at the heart of this have gained recognition across the global business architecture community.
+It might seem odd to raise such questions for an emerging discipline, but we are already seeing success stories, and business architects are going to eventually want to continue their career path.
+There are already multiple examples of how organisations have used business architecture to add value, and, at the heart of these successes, there are business architects who have gained recognition across the global business architecture community.